Backpackstudio/elementary-on-hp-dv7/README.md

 Everything went almost smoothly, but I got few issues with hardware and usability etc. Luckily I was able to solve those issues, but it took a while to google.
 So I decided to create this documentation to store my knowledge, which might become handy for others too.

 ## Hardware
-There are plenty of various HP Pavillion dv7 models available.
+There are plenty of various HP Pavilion dv7 models available.
 To avoid any confusion, I give all details about my comp, so you can check, does hardware related guides make any sense for you.
 ```
 lspci -nn
 00:00.0 Host bridge [0600]: Intel Corporation Mobile 4 Series Chipset Memory Controller Hub [8086:2a40] (rev 07)